 Archaeologist Dieter Noli, who worked on the shipwreck when it was first discovered, said that the Portuguese vessel sank after striking a rock near the African coastline known for dangerous seas and storms.
 Following the collision, Noli said that the ship, “started breaking up and the chest with the coins was in the captain’s cabin, and it broke free and fell to the bottom of the sea intact… In breaking up, a very heavy part of the side of the ship fell on that chest and bent some of the coins.
 You can see the force by which the chest was hit, but it also protected the chest.”

 Artist’s depiction of an ancient ship in trouble. ( Art by Jon Foster )

-The international research team behind the new study published in the journal Cell - Current Biology , includes Alida de Flamingh, Alfred Roca, and Ripan Malhi of the University of Illinois and Ashley Coutu and Shadreck Chirikure, who are affiliated with the University of Oxford and University of Cape Town.
+An international research team behind the study published in 2020 in the journal Cell - Current Biology , includes Alida de Flamingh, Alfred Roca, and Ripan Malhi of the University of Illinois and Ashley Coutu and Shadreck Chirikure, who are affiliated with the University of Oxford and University of Cape Town.
 Lead researcher de Flamingh said that the cache of elephant tusks was stowed in a lower level of the Bom Jesus “under a weighty cargo of copper and lead ingots.” de Flamingh explained that this was beneficial in preserving the artifacts: